 Recommend or Nah?

-Absolutely!
-Most of Colleen's books are always a recommendation here.
+If you can handle the talk of domestic abuse, then sure.
+It's a quick read.
+Colleen's books work (for the most part) if you want to pick up something quick about a toxic situation that has the fairytale ending.
 Except for Layla.
 I'm sorry Colleen, please don't hate me.
 Every book isn't for every person and that's okay.
 As for It Ends With Us, it is 100% Booky Babe Approved!
 Go snatch this one and add it to your TBR list if you haven't already.
 If you don't want to take my word for it, the countless reviews and pictures and tik toks surrounding this story on all forms of social media will help convince you, I'm sure.
 If you decide to read it, you can grab it off Amazon here:

 The Booky Babe is an Amazon Affiliate.
 Any books purchased using the links provided on the website offers us the chance to earn a small commission at no extra cost to you.
 Every little bit helps in making sure we are able to bring the book related content you enjoy.
 Thanks in Advance!